Captain Sensible

-Raymond Ian Burns (born 24 April 1954), known by the stage name Captain Sensible, is an English singer, songwriter and guitarist.

-Captain Sensible co-founded the punk rock band the Damned, originally playing bass before switching to guitar.
-He embarked on a solo career during the 1980s, following a UK number one hit with his cover of "Happy Talk".
+Raymond Ian Burns (born 24 April 1954), known by the stage name Captain Sensible, is an English guitarist, singer and songwriter.
+He co-founded the punk rock band the Damned in 1976, originally playing bass before switching to guitar.
+He is known for his distinctive appearance including a red beret and sunglasses, typically with white frames.
+Sensible embarked on a solo career during the 1980s, achieving a UK number one hit with his version of Rodgers and Hammerstein's "Happy Talk" (1982) and further hits with "Wot" (1982) and "Glad It's All Over" (1984).
+In 2006, Sensible founded the Blah!

-Captain Sensible's distinctive appearance includes a red beret and sunglasses, typically with white frames.
-He was also a founder of the Blah!
 Party.
+He continues to perform in the Damned.

 Early life

-Captain Sensible was born in Balham, London, on 24 April 1954.
+Raymond Ian Burns was born in Balham, London, on 24 April 1954.
 He went to Stanley Technical School for Boys in South Norwood, Croydon.
 The first musical instrument he played was a Bontempi organ.
 Growing up, he listened to Brian Auger, Syd Barrett, Small Faces, Egg, Stray, Soft Machine and the Groundhogs.

 The Damned

 Originally a member of the Johnny Moped band, Captain Sensible joined the Damned in 1976 on the suggestion of his colleague Rat Scabies, the band's drummer, filling a number of positions during his tenure (including bassist, lead guitarist and keyboardist), and eventually becoming the band's main songwriter following the departure of Brian James.

-Captain Sensible left in the 1980s to concentrate on solo projects, but rejoined in 1996 after Scabies left, and co-wrote Grave Disorder, the band's first new studio album for 8 years, in 2001.
+Captain Sensible left in the 1980s to concentrate on solo projects, and studied in West Sussex but rejoined in 1996 after Scabies left, and co-wrote Grave Disorder, the band's first new studio album for eight years, in 2001.
 He continues to tour and record with the band.